PB-byte393/AI_AgriYield_Predictor-Pranjal/Pranjal/README.md

 - **Transparency:** Feature importance analysis showed that Crop_encoded was the most significant predictor of yield.

-**4. Deployment**

-The final, trained final_model.pkl and the categorical_encodings.json are loaded by the Flask app.py script.
-The app serves an index.html template and provides a /predict API endpoint that validates, encodes, and processes user input in real-time.

 **How to Run Locally?:**

 **Clone the repository:**